Refuel Radio: Honorary Commander

-TINKER AIR FORCE BASE, Okla.—Col. Matthew Ghormley, right, the 507th Air Refueling Wing commander, and Brooks Mitchell, the city manager of Moore, Oklahoma, and the honorary commander of the 507th ARW, speak on a recording of Refuel Radio, the official podcast of the 507 ARW.
-Together, they discussed the growing partnership between the city of Moore and the 507th, the value of the honorary commander program in bridging military and civilian communities, and the unique challenges and responsibilities of leading complex organizations in both the public and defense sectors.
-(U.S. Air Force photo by Carter Denton)
+On the tenth edition of Refuel Radio, the official podcast of the 507th Air Refueling Wing, Col. Matthew Ghormley, 507th ARW commander, sits down with Brooks Mitchell, city manager of Moore, Oklahoma, and honorary commander of the 507th ARW.

+Together, they explore the growing partnership between the city of Moore and the 507th, the value of the honorary commander program in bridging military and civilian communities, and the unique challenges and responsibilities of leading complex organizations in both the public and defense sectors.

+The 507th Air Refueling Wing, the largest Air Force Reserve Command flying unit in Oklahoma, operates out of Tinker Air Force Base, supporting global missions for Air Mobility Command and U.S. Strategic Command.

 |Date Taken: